informidas/vba-basic-documentation/README.md

 #### Cells and Ranges
 When using VBA to add data to a sheet, we use the range or cell objects to manipulate rows and columns on the Excel spreasheet.
-Ranges are defined by a the keyword **range** followed by an open parenthesis, followed by a cell reference of a letter and a number, followed by a closing parenthesis.
-For example to type a heading Called Product in cell A1 we type:
+Ranges are defined by a the keyword **range** followed by an open parenthesis, followed by a cell reference of a letter and a number, followed by a closing parenthesis. <br>
+Cells on the other hand, use a row and column reference.
+Below are examples of using the range and cell options for adding a heading **Product** in cell A1 we type:

 >
 > *range("A1").value = "Product"*
->
+> *cells(1,1).value = "Product"*
 >

 #### Subroutines